jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 git **2.20.1** is installed.

-**Note**: omxplayer temporarily removed.
-There is a build issue with the latest Yocto branch at least with MACHINE=raspberrypi3.
 [omxplayer][omxplayer] is installed for playing video and audio from the command line, hardware accelerated.

 [Raspicam][raspicam] the command line tool for using the Raspberry Pi camera module is installed.